 Strategies

 Diversify AAA Board, Committee, and Workgroup representation to be more reflective of the aging population as a whole and encourage aging service providers to do the same.
+[AAA Manager]

 Host regular coffee and conversation sessions throughout the community to learn of existing or emerging issues and promote older adult interest and involvement in creating solutions for aging issues.
+[AAA Manager]

-Support department level efforts to expand the reach of marketing about aging services and programs beyond Senior Focal Points.
+Support department level efforts to expand the reach of marketing about aging services and programs beyond Senior Focal Points and recruitment of POC & LGBTQIA+ older adults to serve on the AAA Board & Standing Committees.
+[AAA Manager]